hurpey/plotlydeploy/README.md

 Overview

-The purpose of this analysis is to help finish her partially completed “Belly Button Biodiversity” dashboard.
+The purpose of this analysis is to help Roza finish her partially completed “Belly Button Biodiversity” dashboard.
 This analysis will enhance the performance of the dashboard and help visualize the bacterial data for each volunteer.
 Specifically, her volunteers should be able to identify the top 10 bacterial species in their belly buttons after this analysis.
 That way, if Improbable Beef identifies a species as a candidate to manufacture synthetic beef, Roza's volunteers will be able to identify whether that species is found in their navel.

 Results